-The quantile functions in \eqref{eq:model} are monotonically increasing by definition.
-To effectively incorporate the monotonicity into estimation procedure, we introduce a notion similar to the maximum effective region (MER) proposed in \cite{ando2025simplex}: the set of past outcome values where the model satisfies the quantile monotonicity.
+The quantile functions in \eqref{eq:model} are non-decreasing by definition.
+To effectively incorporate the monotonicity into the estimation procedure, we introduce a notion similar to the maximum effective region (MER) proposed in \cite{ando2025simplex}: the set of past outcome values where the model satisfies the quantile monotonicity.

 Define $N \coloneqq np$, $\Theta_i^{(j)}(\tau) = (\theta_{1i}^{(j)}(\tau), \ldots, \theta_{ni}^{(j)}(\tau))^\top$, $\underbracket{\bm{\Theta}_i(\tau)}_{(N + 1) \times 1} = (\theta_{0i}(\tau), \Theta_i^{(1)}(\tau)^\top, \ldots, \Theta_i^{(p)}(\tau)^\top)^\top$, and $\underbracket{W_t}_{(N + 1) \times 1} = (1, Y_{t - 1}^\top, \ldots, Y_{t - p}^\top)^\top$.
 Then, for each $i \in [n]$, we can succinctly write \eqref{eq:model} as